-Usenet Search and Advanced Settings
+Newsbin Search and Advanced Settings

-Searching Usenet with Newsbin
+Searching with Newsbin Pro

 In Newsbin, at the top left you will see a search box.
-In that box, type a subject you want to find and press Enter.
+In that box, type a subject that you want to find and press Enter.
 The results will be shown in the box just below where you typed.

 The files you selected will be shown in the lower panel.
 You can pause downloads, change the order for what should be retrieved first, delete files you changed your mind about, or just watch the progress of your downloads.